 She brought her finger to my lips and pursed her own, then winked.

 “Sleep, Nathan.”
 She held up my heart.
 “I’ll keep this in safekeeping while you get better.”

 I wasn’t going to argue.
 I closed my eyes, the sensation of her finger on my lips lingering, and was out almost immediately.

 Dead, smoking trolls.
 I kept dreaming of them.
 Powerful trolls ripped apart like they were so much furry kindling.

 What possessed the kind of power necessary to do such a thing?
-A single adult troll was capable of taking on ten full-grown men!
+A single adult troll was capable of taking on ten grown men!
 Their long, wiry arms and hairy bodies hid heinously powerful muscles.
 They could move like lightning too, at least for short distances.

 But the ones that had attacked me met something that went through them like a hot knife through butter.
 They hadn’t been destroyed, no. They had been eviscerated.
-They had been blown apart, then contemptuously stacked like so much firewood and set afire.
+They had been blown apart, then contemptuously stacked like so much firewood and set aflame.
 Just like that.
 Like it was nothing.

 Smoking trolls.
 Flaming hair.
 My heart in her hands.
 That impish smile.
 The touch of her finger on my lips.
 Rising up to Heaven.

 I woke sometime later—hours? days? weeks?—with a strange compulsion to sit up.

 It was strange because I was certain it didn’t come from me at all, but like it had been placed there by an outside agency.